Saffron for face

 B. Sunflower seeds

 Grind sunflower seeds in a coarse paste.
 Add a few drops of saffron-infused or saffron-infused rose water to the paste.

 Use this mixture to scrub your body to exfoliate your body while moisturizing it at the same time.

 Infusing coconut oil or olive oil with a few strands of saffron and using this saffron-infused oil in your face masks benefits your skin.

 Make a face pack using sandalwood powder and saffron-infused coconut oil and apply it for 20 minutes before lathering it off.

 You may also replace coconut oil with Almond oil if it suits your skin.

 Saffron is an expensive spice.
 Therefore, multiple counterfeit renditions of it are available in the market.

-Note than authentic saffron has orange roots but a red crown.
+Note that authentic saffron has orange roots but a red crown.
 It smells sweet but tastes as bitter as tobacco.

 To test the authenticity of your saffron, soak a few strands in water or milk.
-A counterfeit strand would fade away quickly, but an original one stays red regardless of the amount of time it is soaked.
+A counterfeit strand would fade away quickly, but an original one stays red regardless of how long it is soaked.